bertrandclech/Ulysse/IMPORTANT.md

 IMPORTANT
 =========

-The tool requires a Last Backup of Ulysse content.
+The tool requires a Last Backup of Ulysse notes.
 So be sure to first create one using UlysseApp -> Preferences -> Backups